USDA Forest Service Center of Excellence in Forestry (COE)

 In 2005, the Southern Research Station moved the headquarters of the USDA National Agroforestry Center and its Program Manager onto the AAMU campus to work in partnership with faculty to provide leadership in agroforestry teaching, research, and landowner outreach throughout the South.
 AAMU also provides leadership for the “1890 Agroforestry Consortium” that coordinates agroforestry efforts among the 1890 institutions.

 As a result of achieving SAF accreditation, students are now graduating from AAMU with a fully professional SAF accredited baccalaureate degree in forestry, allowing them to be hired and begin their careers as professional foresters not only with federal agencies such as the Forest Service and Bureau of Land Management, but also with state agencies, forest industries, and private consultant firms.
 Faculty members are increasingly successful in competing for research grants, and the number of graduate students in the forestry program has increased significantly over the past years.
 Several faculty members are accelerating their outreach/extension efforts in forestry and agroforestry to underserved landowners in Alabama and throughout the Southeast.

-COE is playing and will continue to play a critical role in diversifying the workforce of the FS and other governmental and private entities.
+COE is playing and will continue to play a critical role in diversifying the workforce of the USFS and other governmental and private entities.
 The USDA Forest Service and Alabama A&M University are striving to strengthen their partnership and expand it to include more governmental and industry partners.